Archdiocese of Washington: 1800 to 1900

 In 1814, the British Army entered Washington during the War of 1812 and set the city on fire.
-Reverend William Matthews, pastor of St. Patrick's, saved the church from burning down, then persuaded British Major General Robert Ross to preserve it from further harm.
+William Matthews, pastor of St. Patrick's, saved the church from burning down.
+He also persuaded British Major General Robert Ross to preserve it from further harm.
+The first Catholic church in Montgomery County was St. Mary's in Rockville, established as a mission church in 1817.

-In 1889, Catholic University of America opened in Washington, the first papally-chartered graduate and research university in the country.
+St. Mary's, the first parish in Calvert County, was established on Solomons Island in 1888, with its church constructed in 1895.
+It became Our Lady Star of the Seas in 1904.
+In 1889, the Catholic University of America opened in Washington, the first papally chartered graduate and research university in the country.
 Trinity College in Washington was founded by the Sisters of Notre Dame de Namur in 1897 as the nation's first Catholic liberal arts college for women.
 It is today Trinity Washington University.